linuxdeepin/deepin-manual/manual/deepin-cloud-scan/en_US/index.md

 ## Server Configuration

-You can install the server in Windows and configure the authorization code for client in deepin.
+You can install the server in Windows and configure the authorization code for client.

 ### Install Server